jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 I had to get a little bit familiar with this Python Framework.

 And we got his [Flask App with https and custom domain](https://jalcocert.github.io/JAlcocerT/get-started-with-flask/#deploying-a-flask-app-like-a-pro).

-All configured and deployed publically on a server.
+A **Flask App** configured on a server, publically, **ready for anyone to use**.

 {{< callout type="info" >}}
   You can also [get your own Flask App Deployed](https://jalcocertech.xyz/)